mscarey/legislice/docs/guides/enactments.rst

     '…No State shall…deprive any person of life, liberty, or property, without due process of law…'

-If we need to select a passage that occurs more than once in the Enactment, we can import the :class:`anchorpoint.textselectors.TextQuoteSelector` class instead of using strings.
+If we need to select a passage that occurs more than once in the Enactment, we can import the :class:`~anchorpoint.textselectors.TextQuoteSelector` class instead of using strings.
 With a :class:`~anchorpoint.textselectors.TextQuoteSelector`, we specify not just the ``exact`` phrase we want to select, but also a ``prefix`` or ``suffix`` that makes the phrase uniquely identifiable.
 In this example, the text being selected is the second instance of the phrase “twenty-one years of age” in the Fourteenth Amendment.

-    >>> from legislice.enactments import TextQuoteSelector
+    >>> from legislice import TextQuoteSelector
     >>> fourteenth_amendment.select(TextQuoteSelector(prefix="male citizens ", exact="twenty-one years of age"))
     >>> fourteenth_amendment.selected_text()
     '…twenty-one years of age…'